 We use an existing blockchain to coordinate MPC committee and handle the plaintext portion of applications.
 The blockchain serves as an authenticated broadcast channel for parties.
 We assume the underlying blockchain has the following properties: 1) Availability: Parties can interact with the blockchain by sending transactions that are committed within $\Delta$ , and once a transaction is committed, every party learns of it within $\Delta$ .
 2) Finality: Any two parties eventually observe a consistent sequence of transactions, i.e. there are no forks.
-3) Integrity: Clients are expected to process the global transaction log following EVM rules, ensuring that any observed event logs or queries stem from correct executions.
+3) Integrity: Clients are assumed to be able to process the global log of transactions according to EVM execution rules.
+Therefore, any event logs or queries observed by clients are the result of correct executions.

 The adversary can fully control any number of clients.
-For the MPC committee of size n, we assume the adversary can actively corrupt up to $t_a$ nodes and fail-corrupt up to $t_f$ nodes, which is similar to what is described in FHM98 [46].
+For the MPC committee, we consider a mixed adversary model similar to what is described in FHM98 [46].
+Besides the blockchain, we additionally assume the adversary can actively corrupt up to $t_a$ nodes and fail-corrupt up to $t_f$ nodes within the group of n total MPC nodes.
 The consideration of crash faults captures the behavior of non-Byzantine nodes suffering from sporadic crashes in a long-running system.
-We assume perfectly secure channels exist between parties.
-As discussed in Appendix A.6, when the network is synchronous, our system is secure when we assume $t_f + 2t_a < n$ (due to the adversary's limited capability and our effective crash-reset mechanism) and $t_a$ , $t_f$ are known parameters.
+We assume a synchronous network where honest parties can communicate within a known maximum time $\Delta$ .
+Perfectly secure channels exist between parties.